SadorDev/Simple-Diabetes/README.md

     3. User follows the link to reset the password and can log in.

 ### Authenticated Users:

-- **Story**: As an authenticated user, I want to log my blood glucose reading so that I can keep track of my health.
+- **Story**: As an authenticated user, I want to log my blood glucose reading so that I can keep track of my glucose readings.

   - **Acceptance Criteria**:
     1. User clicks "Add Log" and enters a valid blood glucose reading.
     2. Reading is saved in the logbook with a timestamp.